🎭 What is a system prompt?

 Hosting

-For your applications using system prompts in production, reliable hosting is essential.
-Hostinger offers high-performance VPS at competitive rates for deploying your AI backends.
+For your applications that use system prompts in production, reliable hosting is essential.
+Hostinger offers high-performance VPS at competitive prices to deploy your AI backends.

 - Structure your system prompt with clear sections (identity, mission, style, rules)